 The Paintings are the heart of this site

 I want to tell you a little bit about some of the types of paintings and media I use.
-Everything flows from the Watercolors, India Ink, Acrylics, Pigment Markers, Mica Pigments, and more, on papers and canvas, traditional and synthetic.
-They make the paintings to be shown and those available.
-The paintings also make the jewelry to be worn in sterling silver.
+Everything flows from the Watercolors, India Ink, Acrylics, Pigment Markers, Mica Pigments, and more, on papers, panels, and canvas, traditional and synthetic.
+The paintings are also miniaturized to make the jewelry set in sterling silver.
 I have my part.
 The paintings are the heart of me as well, and it all comes full circle.

 What kind of paints do you use?

-Watercolor Paints are my primary paints.
-They come in tubes, pans, crystals, powders, colored pencils, and probably more things I’ve forgotten.
-I use the term “watercolor” for any or all types of watercolors, even gouache which is opaque, flat watercolor.
+Watercolor Paints which come in tubes, pans, crystals, powders, colored pencils, and probably more things I’ve forgotten.
+I use the term “watercolor” for any or all types of watercolors, even gouache which is opaque, matte watercolor.
 I do strive to make my work as lightfast as possible, however I suggest hanging them where they are not subject to sun light.

 Acrylics, like watercolors, come in a myriad of forms with a dazzling array of mediums to inform how your painting looks such as glass beads or pumice.Currently I am working mostly with heavy body acrylics with some acrylic inks, acrylic high flow pens and spray acrylics.
 All the acrylics dry water resistant and are light resistant.